Gauravguddeti/the-vault/README.md

 > Privacy-first personal document vault with semantic search, OCR, and AI-powered Q&A.

-**Final-year project.** Research contribution: privacy-preserving semantic search in a multi-tenant serverless architecture using Postgres Row-Level Security.
+Research contribution: privacy-preserving semantic search in a multi-tenant serverless architecture using Postgres Row-Level Security.

 ---